tky823/Audyn/recipes/DCASE2023_Foley-Sound-Synthesis/Baseline/README.md

 # Baseline recipe of Foley Sound Synthesis task in DCASE 2023

 This recipe reproduces the baseline system of Foley Sound Synthesis task in DCASE 2023.
+The original implementation can be found at https://github.com/DCASE2023-Task7-Foley-Sound-Synthesis/dcase2023_task7_baseline.

 ## Stages